Tennessee National Guard supports Bulgaria’s F-16 acquisition

 |0

-This work, Tennessee National Guard supports Bulgaria’s F-16 acquisition [Image 2 of 2], by TSgt Darrell Hamm, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tennessee National Guard supports Bulgaria’s F-16 acquisition, by TSgt Darrell Hamm, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.